Publications

 ABSTRACT: Oestradiol's effects on skeletal muscle are multifactorial including the preservation of mass, contractility and regeneration.
 Here, we aimed to determine the extent to which oestradiol deficiency affects strength recovery when muscle is challenged by multiple BaCl2 -induced injuries and to assess how satellite cell number is influenced by the combination of oestradiol deficiency and repetitive skeletal muscle injuries.
 A longitudinal study was designed, using an in vivo anaesthetized mouse approach to precisely and repeatedly measure maximal isometric torque, coupled with endpoint fluorescence-activated cell sorting to quantify satellite cells.
 Isometric torque and strength gains were lower in ovariectomized mice at several time points after the injuries compared to those treated with 17β-oestradiol.
 Satellite cell number was 41-43% lower in placebo- than in oestradiol-treated ovariectomized mice, regardless of injury status or number of injuries.
 Together, these results indicate that the loss of oestradiol blunts adaptive strength gains and that the number of satellite cells likely contributes to the impairment.

 Baumann, Cory W, Dongmin Kwak, and LaDora Thompson V. (2020) 2020.
-“Phenotypic Frailty Assessment in Mice: Development, Discoveries, and Experimental Considerations”.
+“Phenotypic Frailty Assessment in Mice: Development, Discoveries, and Experimental Considerations.”.
 Physiology (Bethesda, Md.)
 35 (6): 405-14. https://doi.org/10.1152/physiol.00016.2020.

 The underlying mechanisms contributing to the onset of frailty, its progression, and its mortality risk remain unknown.
 Recently, the two most common human frailty assessments were reverse-translated to mice.
 Here, we highlight the development of the mouse frailty phenotype, unique discoveries, experimental considerations, and future perspectives.